siddharthshah87/grid-services/docs/backend-api.md

   structured details and timestamps for the most recent heartbeat.

 `crud.py` contains the query helpers that power the API responses by selecting and aggregating data from these tables.
+The status table currently only feeds the `onlineVens` metric when rows have been inserted (for example through manual tests or seed scripts); wiring the live ingestion of status transitions remains future work, so the field falls back to `0` until data is available.

 ## Telemetry-backed statistics